wgalbraith/280/docs_student/exponential-log-scales.md

 ![](./figures_static/exponential/semilog.png)

-#Log-linear Plots
+# Log-linear Plots

 A log-linear plot of $y=ab^{kx}$ is simliar to a semi-log plot, in the sense that we can view an exponential relationship as a line.
-The diffference is that instead of transforming the $y$-axis into a logarithmic scale as we do for a semi-log plot, we take the logarithm of both sides of the equation and using properties of logarithms we get the linear equation $\log_b y=\log a + kx$.
+The diffference is that instead of transforming the $y$-axis into a logarithmic scale as we do for a semi-log plot, we take the logarithm of both sides of the equation and using properties of logarithms we get the linear equation $\log_b y=\log_b a + kx$.
 The advantage of this plot is that both axes use linear scales and we can clearly see the slope and intercept on the graph.
 For example, the exponential function $A(t)=3e^{0.5t}$ can made into the log-linear plot $\ln(A(t)=\ln(3)+0.5t$.
+The graphs below show the same relationship between $A$ and $t$.
+Note that the values 1,2,3, and 4 on vertical axis on the log-linear plot represent the exponents of $e$ associated with $e^1,e^2,e^3$ and $e^4$.
+Always Remember: Logarithms are exponents!

 ![](./figures_static/exponential/linlog.png)